 The saffron available in Kashmir is of three types

-• Guchhi kesar, which is the same as Lachha, except that the latter’s dried stigmas are packed loosely in air-tight containers while the previous has stigmas joined together during a bundle tied with a cloth thread.
+- Guchhi kesar, which is the same as Lachha, except that the dried stigmas are packed loosely in air-tight containers while the previous has stigmas joined together during a bundle tied with a cloth thread.

 KNOW YOUR KESAR:

-Many fake products are being colored to imitate saffron.
+Many sellers colour fake products to imitate this spice.
 To find out whether yours is pure or not, dip a small amount of product in warm water or milk & if it changes its color right away, then it is an imitation.
 The real one will leach its color but will remain crimson.